reymonera/mining_peru_sequence_DB/README.md

 # Mining Peruvian DNA data in public genetic databases
-Scripts used for the data mining in the paper: "Mining Peruvian DNA data in public genetic databases" ==Directory
+Scripts and databases used for the data mining in the paper: **"Mining Peruvian DNA data in public genetic databases"**.
+Please contact: for further information about this work.

+## Directory
+This is a directory for all the files we used for this study.